The Helm Plugins Guide

 platformCommand

-is present, it will be searched first. - If both
+is present, it will be used.- If both

 os